awall-codes/CAHOOTS-Arrival-Time-Analysis/scripts/README.md

 ### Dataset

 The dataset can be accessed via the Eugene PD CAD dataset (2014–2022).
-Instructions on how to obtain and prepare this data are included in the first script.
+This data can be accessed through requests to the police department although is not able to be linked in this GitHub.

 ### Steps to Run the Data Prepping Scripts